 ‘We were built on immigration’: Kent coast reacts after record-breaking week for asylum seekers arrive in UK

+‘We were built on immigration’: Kent coast reacts after record-breaking week for asylum seekers arriving in UK

 View of sunny Dungeness beach

 On the Kent coast, the subject of immigration remains divisive.
-It is one at the forefront of everyone’s minds after 430 asylum seekers reached the county by dinghy from France on Monday, more than on any other previous day.
+It is at the forefront of everyone’s minds after 430 asylum seekers reached the county by dinghy from France on Monday, more than on any other previous day.

 The largest of these landings took place in the sparsely populated town of Dungeness, with around 50 people arriving on its shingle beach aboard one vessel.